Uvacoder/learndevtoolbox/docs/archive/code-smells/primitive-obsession/index.md

 ## Signs and Symptoms 🔍

 - Use of primitives instead of small objects for simple tasks (such as currency, ranges, special strings for phone numbers, etc.)
-- Use of constants for coding information (such as a constant USER_ADMIN_ROLE = 1 for referring to users with administrator rights.)
+- Use of constants for coding information (such as a constant `USER_ADMIN_ROLE = 1` for referring to users with administrator rights.)
 - Use of string constants as field names for use in data arrays.

 ## Reasons for the Problem 💥

-Like most other smells, primitive obsessions are born in moments of weakness.
-“Just a field for storing some data!” the programmer said.
+Like most other smells, **primitive obsessions** are born in moments of weakness. _“Just a field for storing some data!”_ the programmer said.
 Creating a primitive field is so much easier than making a whole new class, right?
 And so it was done.
 Then another field was needed and added in the same way.
-Lo and behold, the class became huge and unwieldy.
+Long and behold, the class became huge and unwieldy.

 Primitives are often used to “simulate” types.
 So instead of a separate data type, you have a set of numbers or strings that form the list of allowable values for some entity.
 Easy-to-understand names are then given to these specific numbers and strings via constants, which is why they’re spread wide and far.